Ayam Masak Merah

 • Ginger

 • Galangal, lengkuas – This key ingredient adds a citrusy, peppery note to the dish that’s unique to many Southeast Asian recipes.
+If you cannot find it, just skip it altogether.

 • Lemongrass